GitHubbubble/ucr-cs100/textbook/tools/SNAP/README.md

 **What can it do?**

-Even though SNAP is just a young program, SNAP can provide very intresting/powerful data.
-Maybe I'm a sucker for data, but there's some really fun possiblilities!
+Even though SNAP is just a young program, SNAP can provide very interesting/powerful data.
+Maybe I'm a sucker for data, but there's some really fun possibilities!

 These are some of my favourite examples.